Constructions of $SU(2)$ and Weyl equivariant maps for all classical groups: The orthogonal groups in odd dimensions

-which means for instance that the first column contains the polynomial $p_1(t)$, thought of as a $2m-1$-dimensional complex vector whose entries are the coefficients of $p_1(t)$, ordered so as to correspond to increasing powers of $t$, the second column contains the coefficients of $q_1(t)$, and so on.
+which means for instance that the first column contains the polynomial $\pp_1(t)$, thought of as a $2m+1$-dimensional complex vector whose entries are the coefficients of $\pp_1(t)$, ordered by increasing powers of $t$, the second column contains the coefficients of $\qq_1(t)$, and so on.